Lolineko30000/BlockEncryption/README.md

 ![Alt text](./img/diagram.png "Diagram")

 For the matrix dimension, a small number [10, 30] should be better hence it wont produce larger entries in the resultant vecotor.
-By default the dimension is 10, then the matrix $A$ is of the form $A \in \mathbb{M}_{10 \times 10}(\mathbb{Z}_{k})$
+By default the dimension is 10, then the matrix $A$ is of the form $A \in \mathbb{M}_{10 \times 10}(\mathbb{Z})$

 The matrix will have tho form of a Lower matrix in order to simplify the search for the matrix.

 ### Parallel computing model

-For the matrix product calculation, we have created a thread for every calculation until a maximum of $l \in \Z$ threads at the same time executing, where the number l will prevent overloading the system and get enough performance improvement, then batches of at most $l$ threads will be excuting.
+For the matrix product calculation, we have created a thread for every calculation until a maximum of $l \in \mathbb{Z}$ threads at the same time executing, where the number l will prevent overloading the system and get enough performance improvement, then batches of at most $l$ threads will be excuting.

 By default this number is 5 so the diagram ilustrates how the threas are cllad anthen joined.